 Yet another post about dynamic lookup of shared libraries

-This post is a quick reminder to self regarding specifics of RPATH
+This post is a quick reminder to self regarding specifics of RPATH,

-and the lookup order.
+RUNPATH, LD_LIBRARY_PATH, LD_RUN_PATH and the lookup order.

 Refresher (a very short one)

-- are entries in the ELF header, baked into the binary allowing
+RPATH, RUNPATH - are entries in the ELF header, baked into the binary allowing

 the dynamic loader to lookup its shared dependencies.